dshadowexp/SoccerManagerBELite/README.md

   - _Age_ (random number from 18 to 40) and _market value_

 - A team owner can set the player on a transfer list
 - When a user places a player on a transfer list, they must set the asking price/value for this player.
-This value show be liste on a market list.
+This value show be list on a market list.
 When another user/team buys this player, they must be bought for this price.
 - Each user can see all the players on a transfer list.
 - With each transfer, team budgets are updated.
 - When a player is transferred to anothe rteam, their vlaue should be increased between 10 and 100 percent.
 This is a randomly chosen factor.